FRCTeam3044/OxConfig/README.md

-# OxConfig
+#
 OxConfig is a modular and flexible utility for automatically setting up a YAML based config file and tuning over NetworkTables.

-_Developed by [nab138](https://nabdev.me), this version is intended for use by FIRST teams using WPILib (not endorsed by WPI).
+_Developed by [nab138](https://github.com/nab138), this version is intended for use by FIRST teams using WPILib (not endorsed by WPI).
 A standard java version is also available (will be coming soon)._

 **This module is in very early beta and breaking changes will be made frequently.
 It is not considered stable yet so user beware.**